xavidop/alexa-python-lambda-helloworld/README.md

 While you can log to a CloudWatch log, you can't hit a breakpoint and step into the code.

 This makes live debugging of Alexa requests a very hard task.
-In this post, we will implement a custom skill for Amazon Alexa by using Node.js, npm and AWS Lambda Functions.
+In this post, we will implement a custom skill for Amazon Alexa by using Python, npm and AWS Lambda Functions.
 This skill is basically a Hello World example.
-With this post you will be able to create a custom skill for Amazon Alexa, implement functionality by using Node.js and start your custom skill both from your local computer and from AWS.
+With this post you will be able to create a custom skill for Amazon Alexa, implement functionality by using Python and start your custom skill both from your local computer and from AWS.
 This post contains materials from different resources that can be seen on Resources section.

 ## Prerequisites